PacktPublishing/Learn-C-Programming-Second-Edition/README.md

          return 0;
        }

+* **Page 92:** The program `calcLength.c` uses variable names `aValue` and `aLength` whose units are ambiguous.
+On the repository, these are replaced with `inches` and `totalInches`.
+This clearly demonstrates the importance of giving variables names that more accurately represent the values they are intended to hold.

 * **Page 113:** At the bottom of the page, the declaration of constant values are missing the assignment operator (=).
 They should be declared as:

         const unsigned char lowercase = 1;